My-Budget-Buddy/Budget-Buddy-TaxService/README.md

 ## Features
-* Can submit and edit personal details required for the Form 1040
+* Can submit and edit personal details required for the IRS Form 1040
 * Can file as Single, Married (Filing Separately), Married (Filing Jointly), Head of Household, or Qualifying Surviving Spouse
 * Can submit and edit multiple W2s or Other Income forms for a given year
 * Can select from among itemized and non-itemized deductions to reduce your liability